theresaswayne/contractile-rings/README.md

 ## Usage
 1. Draw an ROI around a cell or area of interest, and press T to add the ROI to the ROI Manager.
 -- The ROI can be any shape, but the cropped image will be a rectangle corresponding to the bounding box of the ROI.
+2. Repeat for all cells in the field.
-2. Run the script.
+3. Run the script.

 ## Output
 All files are saved in the same folder as the original image.
+Output files include:
-- Cropped images named <original name>_crop1, <original name>_crop2, etc.
+- Cropped images, named <original name>_crop1.tif, <original name>_crop2.tif, etc.
 - An ROI set containing the ROIs used.
-- An RGB flattened snapshot of the ROIs with labels on the slice that is active at the time the plugin is run.
+- An RGB flattened snapshot of the ROIs with labels, on the slice that is active at the time the plugin is run.

 ---